thetardigrades/SolanaGameServer/card_gaming.md

 4) Exchange tardigrades (metaplex?)

 It'd be fun if claws are made default exchange currency for tardigrade NFTs.
-They a NFT which carries a value whose.
+They a NFT which carries a value which is defined at mint-time by the current context.

 Target bottom of the market with tardigrade art/NFTs which can grow in strength over time - they have 'intrinsic value' in the game/metaverse.
 Should be pay-to-earn